bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/An-Introduction-to-Markdown--Bonus-Markdown-Templates-Included.md

 > _Headers break on their own_

-> _Note that headers don’t need line continuation characters as they are block elements and automatically break.
+> _Note that headers don't need line continuation characters as they are block elements and automatically break.
 Only text lines require the double spaces for single line breaks._

 ### Fontawesome Icons